Karimnagar Municipal Corporation: Politics

-In 2014 Municipal polls MCK had elections for 50 divisions.
-The Bharat Rashtra Samithi (BRS) won 24 seats, INC won 14, AIMIM won 2, TDP and BJP won one each and Independents won the remaining 8 seats.
-The TRS grabbed the Mayor seat with the support of AIMIM and 3 Independents.
-Sardar Ravinder Singh was elected as Mayor and G. Ramesh as Deputy Mayor.
+In the 2014 Municipal polls, MCK had elections for 50 divisions.
+The BRS won 24 seats, INC won 14, AIMIM won 2, TDP and BJP won one each and Independents won the remaining 8 seats.
+The BRS won the Mayor seat with the support of AIMIM and 3 Independents.
+Sardar Ravinder Singh was elected as Mayor and Guggilapu Ramesh as Deputy Mayor.

-In 2020 Municipal polls MCK had elections for 58 out of 60 divisions as two divisions were won by the TRS unanimously before the polls.
-After the results TRS emerged as the winner with 33 seats.
-TRS won 33 seats, BJP won 13, AIMIM won 6 and Independents won 8 seats.
-Later 8 Independents joined the TRS party making their total strength to 47 with the support of AIMIM.
+In the 2020 Municipal polls, MCK had elections for 58 out of 60 divisions as two divisions were won by the BRS unanimously before the polls.
+After the results BRS emerged as the winner with 33 seats.
+BJP won 13, AIMIM won 6 and Independents won 8 seats.
+Later 8 Independents joined the BRS party making their total strength to 47 with the support of AIMIM.
 Y Sunil Rao was elected as Mayor and Challa Swaroopa Rani as Deputy Mayor.

-Greater Karimnagar status

-Karimnagar MLA and State Minister Gangula Kamalakar requested the State Government to upgrade MCK to Greater Karimnagar Municipal Corporation (GKMC) by increasing the divisions from 50 to 60.
-The divisions were increased to 60 but due to low population compared with Greater Hyderabad and Greater Warangal Karimnagar remained MCK.
-In future there is a possibility of Greater Karimnagar by merging the municipality of Kothapalli which is 2 km from Karimnagar and villages of Bommakal, Malkapur, Chintakunta, Lakshmipur, Manakondur, Thimmapur, Durshed etc.
+In 2024, the outgoing mayor Y Sunil Rao joined the BJP.

+In the 2026 Municipal polls, MCK had elections for 66 out of 66 divisions.
+After the results, BJP emerged as the winner with 30 seats.
+INC won 14 seats, BRS won 9, AIMIM won 4 and Independents won 8 seats.
+Later 4 Independents and 1 AIFB councillor joined the BJP party making their total strength to 35.
+Kolagani Srinivas was elected as Mayor and Sunil Rao as Deputy Mayor.